godotengine/godot-website/collections/_article/godot-showcase-dogwalk.md

 ## Can you tell us a little bit about your project?

 <strong class="julien">Julien:</strong>
-For this year the Blender Studio, which is the in-house art department of the Blender project, decided to focus on smaller short term projects.
-We aimed for 4 months for each of them so I saw the unique chance to pitch a tiny game project.
+For this year the Blender Studio, which is the in-house art department of the Blender project, decided to focus on smaller short-term projects.
+We aimed for four months for each of them so I saw the unique chance to pitch a tiny game project.
 And the scope really had to be tiny to be able to pull off a game for the first time.

 Dogwalk is a short, wholesome interactive story about a dog and a kid decorating a snowman together.
 One big focus was on wordless storytelling through reactive gameplay.
 It’s not strictly about fun or overcoming challenges.
-It’s about allowing the player to shape & experience the relationship between the two characters, simply by constraining the player to a small set of mechanics and have the game react to what they do with that.
+It’s about allowing the player to shape and experience the relationship between the two characters, simply by constraining the player to a small set of mechanics and have the game react to what they do with that.

 ![](/assets/showcase/dogwalk/dogwalk-1.jpg)

 ## Why did you pick Godot to develop this project?

 <strong class="julien">Julien:</strong>
-One of our primary missions (and constraints) is that we demonstrate how people can make entire movies by only using free open source software.
+One of our primary missions (and constraints) is that we demonstrate how people can make entire movies by only using free open-source software.
 We call these “Open Projects” since we also licence them as open source and make the sources available.
 So for a game project it seemed natural to use Godot for it.
 Personally I’m a fan of the engine & project and was quite excited to be able to use it for a professional project in a team.

-Every one of our projects also comes with some Blender specific development targets.
-In this case we took a closer look at the export & import of glTF animations and assets.
+Every one of our projects also comes with some Blender-specific development targets.
+In this case we took a closer look at the export and import of glTF animations and assets.
 We created a pipeline for ourselves to stress-test the interoperability between Blender and Godot as much as our production scope allowed us.

 ![](/assets/showcase/dogwalk/dogwalk-7.jpg)